dimitargnikolov/book-project/README.md

 >>> db.books.insert({'author': 'Victor Hugo', 'title': 'Les Miserables', 'text': text})
 ```

+You will notice that as soon as you type `python` the shell symbol changes from the familiar `$` to `>>>`.
+This means you are in the Python shell (as opposed to the system shell).
+You can exit the Python shell at any time by pressing `Ctrl-D`.

-The first four lines above set up access to MongoDB and the `projectA` database through the `db` variable.
+The first four lines from the Python shell above set up access to MongoDB and the `projectA` database through the `db` variable.
 From there on, you can use `db` to execute MongoDB statements in an almost identical way to what you're used to from the MongoDB shell shown to you during discussion.

 The fifth line, reads the contents of the book that you downloaded and stores it in the variable `text`.
 In Python, you can see the contents of a variable at any time by typing its name, so if you type